blmage/duolingo-tts-controls/README.md

   * `Ctrl` / `Control` to open the first panel.

-* a panel is displayed, use:
+* a control panel is displayed, use:

   * `Ctrl` / `Control` to switch focus back and forth between the panel and the answer input,